Tips to Get Top Marks in IGCSE Physics

 Get your Head Around the Equations Early

-Once you have done this you will work a lot faster and it will give you confidence as you head into your final exams.
+Once you have done this, you will work a lot faster.
+Besides, navigating through equations will give you confidence as you head into your final exams.

-As you are doing your calculations it is also really important to get into the habit from the start of showing your workings.
-As this means you will pick up marks for your method, even if the final result is wrong.
+As you are doing your calculations, it is also very important to get into the habit of showing your workings.
+Even if the final result is wrong, you can pick up marks for your method.

 Finally, when you have finished a calculation, look for silly mistakes.
-If you take a step back does the answer seem to make sense?
-Often, this will allow you to pick up small errors in your work.
+If you take a step back, does the answer seem to still make sense?
+Often, a double-check will allow you to pick up small errors in your work.

 Make Sure you Know Your Graphs

-As you go through the course ensure that you are able to draw, plot, and read line graphs.
-It is likely that you will need to do both in your exam.
+As you go through the course, ensure that you are able to draw, plot, and read line graphs.
+It is more than likely that you will encounter graphs in your exam.

-Always use a sharp pencil for graph work, so that you can be precise and take care to plot each point accurately.
-Usually, we ask students to use a small, neat cross and to draw a thin line.
+Always use a sharp pencil for graph work to ensure you can plot each point accurately.
+Usually, we ask students to use a small, neat cross to draw a thin line.

 Look at the checklist below and ensure that you can do each of these: